WPI’s Annual Showcase for Student Innovation is April 15

 - The Alligator: A Video Game History of a Civil War Submarine

 - Telepresence and Walking Robots

 - Impact of Hybrid Plug-in Cars

 This is just a small sample of the more than 250 student team projects that will be presented during WPI’s annual Project Presentation Day.
 The day is designed as a showcase for the exceptional work WPI students complete for their Major Projects, one of two significant projects that all WPI students must tackle.
 Teams from every academic discipline at WPI—including interdisciplinary program in Interactive Media & Game Development, Environmental Engineering, and Professional Writing—will presented the results of their projects to their faculty advisors and project sponsors in formal presentations or poster sessions.

 Major Projects are professional-level design or research experiences that immerse students in the kind of work they will do after graduation.
 In their presentations, students explain how they arrived at solutions to real-world problems using knowledge and skills they gained at WPI.
 It's a fascinating and powerful demonstration of the value of WPI’s innovative approach to education.

 Tuesday, April 15, 2008

-Presentations and poster sessions will be held in locations across campus; see schedule.
+Presentations and poster sessions will be held in locations across campus.

 Visit the Project Presentation Day website for more information about the event and a complete schedule of presentations, organized by department and program.